getyoti/yoti-doc-scan-ios/README.md

 github "BlinkID/blinkid-ios" "v5.14.0"                                                                                          // Include only if `YotiSDKDocument` is added github "apple/swift-protobuf" "1.19.0"                                                                                          // Include only if `YotiSDKDocument` is added
 ```

-#### 2. Build dependencies
-Run `carthage bootstrap` from the root of your project directory, in which the `Cartfile` should also be located.

 #### 3. Embed frameworks
 ...